wkumari/draft-wkumari-dnsop-extended-error/README.md

 3.2.
 The RESPONSE-CODE field

-   This 4-bit value SHOULD be a copy of the RCODE from the primary DNS packet.
-RESPONSE-CODEs MAY use a different RCODE to provide additional or better information.
-For example, multiple EDNS0/EDE records may be included in the response and the supplemental EDNS0/ EDE records may wish to include other RESPONSE-CODE values based on communication results with other DNS servers.
+   This 12-bit value SHOULD be a copy of the combined RCODE from the extended RCODE field defined in the EDNS0 optional resource record (stored in the TTL field of the EDNS0 resource record [RFC2671]) and the 4 bits of the RCODE field of the DNS message.
+RESPONSE-CODEs MAY